Dayton Malleable Iron Co. Patented Smelting Ladle

 Handle Marking

-DAYTON MALLEABLE IRON CO. / PAT. [month] / 1871 — raised cast lettering on inner face of loop handle
+DAYTON MALLEABLE IRON CO. / PAT AUG 15 / 1871 — raised cast lettering on inner face of loop; left rail: company name; right rail: PAT AUG 15; base: 1871; clarified by brass brush treatment post-acquisition

 Patent Date